 It may also help with some of your own anxiety too.
 For example, not telling them about hospital appointments may cause extra stress.
 How much you tell children will depend on their age and how mature they are.
 It may be best to start by giving them small amounts of information, and then tell them more when they are ready.
 Teenagers usually understand what cancer is.
 Some will want to know more.
 Whether they are teenagers or young children, talking about the cancer helps them cope.
 Teenagers It can help to encourage teenagers to ask questions, ask them their opinion and try to give them time to think about what is happening.
 They may have to, or want to, take on more responsibilities to help - perhaps cooking meals or looking after younger children.
 This can be hard at a time when they may want more freedom and independence.
 Sometimes teenagers may find it hard to talk about a cancer diagnosis.
 You can encourage them to talk to someone they trust, who can support and listen to them.
 This might be a grandparent, family friend, teacher or counsellor.
 They may also find support online.
-We have more information about talking to children and teenagers in our booklet Talking to children and teenagers when an adult has cancer (page 126).
+The website riprap.org.uk offers information and support for teenagers who have a parent with cancer.
+We have more information about talking to children and teenagers when an adult has cancer in our booklet Talking to children and teenagers when an adult has cancer (see page 126).
 Who can help?